 It is clear, from the high level of visitors to our previous pages about anaerobic digestion costs, that biogas plant cost information is eagerly sought after.
-That’s understandable, as anyone who might consider investing in this technology, who has heard of recent biogas plant successes is obviously going to ask; “If I did it.
+That’s understandable, as anyone who might consider investing in this technology, who may heard of recent biogas plant successes, is obviously going to ask; “If I did it.
 What would it cost me?”

 I guess that a large number of people would like to know costs such as energy production cost/Kwh, cost of construction AD plants per unit of energy output etc. Sadly, this cost information is considered to be commercially sensitive, and rarely if ever published in the public domain.

-However, we did find the following recent information as described in the following artcle excerpts.
+However, we did find the following recent information as described in the following article excerpts.
 (Please visit the original websites to view the full articles):

 Waste Not, Want Not – How Anaerobic Digestion Can Lower Anaerobic Digestion Costs